NateEag/Actions/readme.txt

 I should probably expand on that format here, but linking to the docs_ is pretty easy.

-The key thing about the format is intuitively obvious: a line corresponds to an action.
+The key thing about the format is intuitively obvious: a line specifies an action.

 Whenever you create an action file, it should be symlinked from the Actions